ben-bay/py-twitter-bot/README.md

 Code to easily make your own twitter bot.

 ## Getting Started
-Before anything in this module can work, create an app with your [Twitter Developer](https://developer.twitter.com) account.
+Before this module can work, create an app with your [Twitter Developer](https://developer.twitter.com) account.

-Next, fill out these fields in `tokens.py`:
+Under `Keys and tokens` find the information needed to fill out these fields in `tokens.py`:
 ```python
 MY_TOKENS = Tokens(consumer_key="?",
                    consumer_secret="?",